-- Press tofu if needed.
-If your tofu contains excess moisture, press it before crumbling.
-Use a conventional tofu press or wrap the block in paper towels between two flat surfaces and put something heavy on top to weigh it down.
-Press for 20 minutes.
-Drain off excess moisture before crumbling it.
+- Press the tofu using a conventional tofu press.
+Alternatively, wrap the block in paper towels and put it between two flat surfaces and with something heavy on top to weigh it down.
+Press for 15 minutes.

 - The nutritional value is based on 4 servings.
 This will vary depending on how you use the crumbles.

 - Tofu is recommended for this recipe; however, you can use crumbled tempeh, TVP (textured vegetable protein), or soy crumbles.

 - Marinate the tofu for up to 2 days before baking them.